sbng/hotcorners/README.md

 # Hot corner implementation on linux without gnome desktop
 Hot corners are define as x-axis = 0 or y-axis = 0 base on the mouse pointer cordinates.
-Upon registering the requirement coordinate of 0 (x-axis or y-axis), a shell script will executed.
+Upon registering the requirement coordinate of 0 (x-axis or y-axis), a shell script will be executed.

+[rofi](https://github.com/davatorium/rofi) is an excellent choice of script to be executed.
+It allow highly flexible customization of simple task and display with many themes available.
+Command such as 'rofi show window' will display all the open windows.

 ## Requirments
 - python3